arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 ===========

 Capture audio streams from Bluetooth devices (via ``bluealsad(8)``) and play them to an ALSA playback device.
+Optionally, Bluetooth AVRCP volume control requests are applied to a local mixer control to permit remote volume control.

 By default **bluealsa-aplay** captures audio from all connected Bluetooth devices.
 It is possible to select specific Bluetooth devices by providing a list of *BT-ADDR* MAC addresses.
 Using the special MAC address **00:00:00:00:00:00** will disable device filtering - the same as the default behavior.

+If built with **libsamplerate** support **bluealsa-aplay** can compensate for timer drift by using adaptive rate resampling.

+**bluealsa-aplay** can also be used to list connected Bluetooth audio devices and PCMs.

 OPTIONS
 =======